Pages

 Three main aspects of Jurisprudence:

-1. Natural Law: Natural law is the notion that some laws that govern us are unchangeable.
+1. Natural Law: Natural law is the notion, that some laws that govern us are unchangeable.
 Therefore, institutions should make sure that our institutions match these laws.

 2. Analytical Jurisprudence: This aspect includes questions such as “What is law?” or “What is the relationship between morality and law?”
 In other words, questions that legal philosophers might ask regarding the law.